-The placement of speakers in a multichannel home theater system can have a noticeable impact on the quality of sound reproduced.
-The AVR 70 will deliver accurate reproduction with any high quality speakers.
+The placement of speakers in a multi channel home theater system can have a noticeable impact on the quality of sound reproduced.
+For Home THX operation it is recommended that the speakers carry the certification mark of Lucasfilm Ltd.'s Home THX Division.
+However, with careful selection and placement, the AVR80// will deliver accurate reproduction with any high quality speakers.